prism-break/prism-break/README.md

 # PRISM Break

 Welcome to the PRISM Break project.
 Here's a quick overview of the code.
-Raw JSON data is filtered through [LiveScript](http://livescript.net/) and then compiled to plain HTML with [Jade](http://jade-lang.com/) templates.
-CSS is managed with [Stylus](http://learnboost.github.io/stylus/), a powerful CSS preprocessor.
+JSON containing all of the project data is filtered through [LiveScript](http://livescript.net/) and then compiled to plain HTML with [Jade](http://jade-lang.com/) templates.
+Stylesheets are managed with [Stylus](http://learnboost.github.io/stylus/), a CSS preprocessor.

-The prism-break build process relies on several Node.js packages.
+The prism-break build process relies on several npm packages.
 Make sure to have [io.js](http://iojs.org) or [node.js](http://nodejs.org/) installed on your system if you want to contribute to the code.

-If you'd like to translate the project to your favorite language, there's no need to install Node.js.
-Just edit the appropriate JSON files and submit a pull request.
+If you'd like to translate the project to your favorite language, there's no need to install io.js or even download the code.
+Just edit the appropriate JSON files on GitHub and submit a pull request.

 More information for translators can be found in `CONTRIBUTING.md`.